ashley-cui/coordinatefinder/README.md

 ## Comparisons

-To prove that the K-nearest-neighbors algorithm is faster, it is compared with the brute force method.
-The brute force method is contained within a separate function that does not run automatically.
-To implement the brute force method, simply uncomment the code with the "BRUTE FORCE" comment line above it in the `Tree.java` file.
-Then run the program as normal.
+To prove that the balanced k-d tree is faster, it is compared with the unbalanced tree.
+When the program is run, the user is prompted to specify whether they want to use a balanced or unbalanced tree.
+Upon specification, the program will run with that type of tree.
+Once it has finished running, the program will tell you how long it took to run in nanoseconds.
+This number can be compared with the time from using the alternative version of the tree to see which method will run faster.